Ad Blocker Detected

 For this study, researchers had used IL-6 (cytokine) as a model system in which they studied an inhibitory effect of the arsenic on the activation of the JAK-STAT signaling pathway.
 They found that arsenite inhibits the JAK-STAT signaling pathway by interfering with the kinase activity of the JAK.
 The inhibitory effect of the arsenite was measured by the electrophoretic mobility shift assay (EMSA) and immunoblotting analysis.

 During the transient exposure of the sodium arsenite for the 30 min, researchers found a decrease in the activity of the IL-6-induced STAT3 with the increase in arsenite concentration.
-While in the case of the long-term exposure of the sodium arsenite for the 48 hours, led to the same result as found in the transient exposure of the system to the high dose of the arsenite.
+While in the case of the long-term exposure of the sodium arsenite for the 48 hours, it led to the same result as found in the transient exposure of the system to the high dose of the arsenite.
 These results reveal that exposure to the arsenite affects the STAT3 signaling pathway and the effect is cumulative and time-dependent.

 Researchers exposed the IL-6 model system to the different levels of the cadmium for 48 hours to differentiate the arsenic inhibition of STAT3 from heavy metal toxicity.
 However, researchers didn’t find inactivation of the STAT3 by cadmium neither did they find any effects of the cadmium on the JAK-STAT signaling pathway.